tobiasthemole/content-dev/GLOSSARY.md

  - It has been described as the JPEG of 3D formats
  - It will soon be Second Life’s 3D format starting with Materials
  - It includes the formats .glb and .gltf

-**.glb is the file container format for glTF.
-It bundles all materials into a single file.**
+ - .glb is the file container format for glTF.
+It bundles all materials into a single file

 **Advanced Lighting Model (ALM) is going away**
  - Now there will be unity between graphics settings and clients.